Grand Canyon School mulls return to in-person learning

 The GCUSD Governing Board met Jan.
 13 for a special meeting to address the school’s COVID-19 reopening plan and discuss the county’s COVID-19 metrics.
 The Board had tentatively set Feb.
 1 as the date for return to in-person classes, but decided to revisit the subject in next week’s regular meeting.

-Board member Thomas O’Connor and Grand Canyon School Principal Matt Yost presented to the board.
+Thomas O’Connor, an administrator at Grand Canyon School and Grand Canyon School Principal Matt Yost presented to the board.
 O’Connor summarized the board’s decision-making process to this point, going through legislation, guidelines and case numbers since the discussions started in June.

 The timeline showed a series of delays and the guidance behind them, against a backdrop of mostly increasing COVID-19 cases.
 The data showed just two weeks where case numbers were below state benchmarks.

 The Arizona Department of Education released guidelines in August 2020 to help schools determine when it would be safe to return to in-person instruction.
 Schools were provided with three metrics as part of the guidelines: less than 10 cases per 100,000 people, testing resulting in less than five percent positivity, and hospitals having fewer than five percent of patients admitted with symptoms similar to COVID-19.
 These metrics must be met during the two weeks prior to reopening.